benubois/transcode/README.md

     $ brew install redis

-Then to run transcode clone the repository:
+To run transcode clone the repository:

     $ git clone git://github.com/benubois/transcode.git && cd transcode

-Then use bundler to install dependencies
+… and use bundler to install dependencies

     $ bundle install

-Next add your settings.
-Transcode requires the paths to you DVD rip directory, a path for where to save the transcoded files and the path to the HandBrakeCLI executable if it is not on your $PATH.
 Rename the included config.example.yml to config.yml and add your settings.
+Transcode requires the path to you DVD rip directory and where to save the transcoded files.
+The path to the HandBrakeCLI executable can be added if it is not on your $PATH.
+Configure RipIt to save to the rips directory from config.yml.

 Finally, run the app using: